danaalkalali/myjob/popstructure.md

 `plink --bfile plinkfilename --freq --out filename_ofyourchoice `

-Note that this is different than --maf because we are generating a frequency file, which is passive, not filtering out variants based on the minor allele frequency, which is active.
+Note that this is different than the --maf argument because we are generating a frequency file, which is passive and retains all variants, _not_ filtering out variants based on the minor allele frequency, which is active.

 Now we have our 2 PLINK files that are needed for EmmaX later.
 Next, let's make the fastStructure population structure file.